ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 In addition to the testing data loader specified above, we also need to define the directories for saving and loading inference results using the `save_dir` and `load_dir` parameters under the `infer` field in the configuration file.
-The `load_dir` parameter should point to the location where the `inference.pickle` and `trained_model.pickle` objects are stored, as these files are required to perform inference.
+The `load_dir` parameter should point to the location where the `inference.pickle` and `trained_model.pickle` objects are stored, as these files are required to perform the inference.
 We must also specify whether to compute the coverage probability using the `compute_coverage` flag.
-If this functionality is disabled, the output will include a corner plot `corner_plot_observed_sample.pdf` and samples from the posterior distribution conditioned on the observed data `samples_posterior.pt` only.
+If this functionality is disabled, the output will include a corner plot `corner_plot_observed_sample.pdf` and samples drawn from the posterior distribution conditioned on the observed data `samples_posterior.pt` only.
 If the coverage calculation is enabled, additional outputs will be saved.
-These are as
+These are as follows:
-follows:

 * `coverage_plot.pdf`: A plot visualizing the coverage probability.
 * `coverage_probability.npy`: A matrix of the corresponding coverage probabilities.